A Travel Price Comparison for Families, Couples, and Backpackers Guatemala City vs. Washington for Vacations, Tours, and Honeymoons

 Washington, DC is the capital city of the United States of America.
 It is also a city rich in history and culture.
 The city dates back to 1791 when the states of Maryland and Virginia donated the land to create the capital.
 In 1846, Congress returned the land that was ceded by Virginia and in 1871 it created a single municipal government with the remaining area.
 Today, Washington, DC has a population of over 600,000 people.
 The metropolitan area includes suburbs in Maryland and Virginia and has a population of about 5.8 million.

-For some great organized tour ideas, see The Best One-Week (7-Day) Tours from Guatemala City, The Best Family-Friendly Tours to Guatemala, The Best Wildlife Tours to United States of America, and The Best Hiking & Trekking Tours in United States of America.
+For some great organized tour ideas, see Tours for Outdoor and Nature Lovers in Guatemala, The Best Adventure Tours to Guatemala, The Best Bicycle Tours in United States of America, and Tours for Outdoor and Nature Lovers in United States of America.

 Which place is cheaper, Washington or Guatemala City?